Wartburg (marque)

+Wartburg was a marque of automobiles manufactured by VEB Automobilwerk Eisenach (AWE) in the German Democratic Republic (East Germany) from 1956 to 1991.
+It was the second best-selling car brand in East Germany after Trabant, with around 1.6 million vehicles produced in Eisenach.

-The Wartburg was a car marque known for its East German manufactured models, but has its origins dating to 1898.
-The name derives from Wartburg Castle on one of the hills overlooking the town of Eisenach where the cars were made.
-From the 1950s, Wartburgs were a three-cylinder two-stroke engine with only seven major moving parts (three pistons, three connecting rods and one crankshaft).
-Production ended in April 1991, and the factory was acquired by Opel.
+Wartburg's origins date back to 1898, named the Wartburg overlooking Eisenach, with AWE re-introducing the brand in 1956.
+Wartburgs were considered to be a middle class car, a step up from the common Trabant, reserved for those deemed more integral to the East German state.
+From the 1950s until the late 1980s, Wartburgs featured a three-cylinder two-stroke engine with only seven major moving parts: three pistons, three connecting rods and one crankshaft.
+The Wartburg 1.3 featured a four-stroke, four-cylinder engine licensed from Volkswagen from 1989 to 1991.
+Wartburg production ended when VEB Automobilwerk Eisenach was dissolved in April 1991 after German reunification, and the Eisenach factory was acquired by Opel.

 History

 First usage of name

 The marque dates back to 1898 when a car made by Automobilwerk Eisenach was named the Wartburgwagen.
-It consisted of a two-seating cane chair, four mudguards, two headlamps, and a two-cylinder, 765-cc engine.
+It consisted of a cane chair to seat two people, four mudguards, two headlamps and a two-cylinder, 765-cc engine.
 Its top speed was 25 mph.
 The name was dropped in 1904 when the company changed hands but re-appeared briefly in the early 1930s on the BMW 3/15 DA-3 Wartburg, which was BMW's first sports car.